The Spanish Civil War 1936-39 (1): Nationalist Forces

 About the Author

-Alejandro de Quesada is a Florida-based military history writer, an experienced researcher, and collector of militaria, photos and documents.
-He runs an archive and historical consultancy for museums and films as a secondary business.
-Alejandro has written over 100 articles and over 25 books, including several for Osprey, and is a leading authority on Latin American subjects.
+Alejandro de Quesada is a Florida-based military history writer, an experienced researcher and collector of militaria, photos and documents, who runs an archive and historical consultancy for museums and films as a secondary business.
+He has written over 100 articles and over 25 books, including several for Osprey, and is a leading authority on Latin American subjects.

 Table of Contents